bterwijn/NQueens/docs/CodeQuality.md

 > interchangeable modules, such that each contains everything necessary
 > to execute only one aspect of the desired functionality.

-Separating in different modules makes software easier to understand, change and test because you can think about each module on it own without having to think about all the other software at the same time.
+Separating functionality in different modules makes software easier to understand, change and test because you can think about each module on it own without having to think about all the other software at the same time.

 An example of modularity in this project is the separation of the Board class and the Diagonals class.
 The Board class only deals